jhumelsine/jhumelsine.github.io/_posts/2024-02-29-composite-design-pattern-use-case.md

 I could have also had `Cheeseburger` extend `FoodComposite`, but I decided not to for two reasons:
 * The delegating approach is more in line with favoring object composition over inheritance.
-* If `Cheeseburger` where a `FoodComposite` then more `FoodItem`s could be added to it.
+* If `Cheeseburger` were a `FoodComposite` then more `FoodItem`s could be added to it.
 For now, I want `Cheeseburger` to remain a well-defined `Cheeseburger` that cannot be further modified by adding more `FoodItem`s to it.
 If we wanted to be able to enhance a `Cheeseburger`, we have several design options, including:
     * Define it to extend `FoodComposite`.
     * Instantiate a new `FoodComposite`, add a `Cheeseburger` to it, and then add any other `FoodItem` objects desired.
     * Declare a new `ModifiableCheeseburger` class, which basically does what I described in the second bullet, but now it’s encapsulated in a class.

-`Cheeseburger` is an interesting class:
+`Cheeseburger` wears several hats:
 * It is a leaf `FoodItem`.
-* It is not technically a `FoodComposite` but it contains and delegates to a `FoodComposite`.
+* It is not technically a `FoodComposite` but it contains a `FoodComposite` and delegates to it.
 * It’s a `Configurer`.
-* `Cheeseburger` has no behavior specific implementation.
-It works by creating and assembling `FoodItem`s, adding them to a `FoodComposite`, and finally providing its behavior by delegating to the `FoodComposite`.
+* `Cheeseburger` has no behavior aligned implementation.
+It works by creating and assembling `FoodItem`s, adding them to a `FoodComposite`, and finally delegating to the `FoodComposite` for its calorie count.

 <img src="/assets/CompositeCheeseburger.png" alt="In-N-Out Burger Cheeseburger"  width = "90%" align="center" style="padding-right: 35px;">